-Committee Chair Member
+Committee Chair M Member

 Compensation Committee \$ 12,000 \$ 6,000

 Nominating and Corporate Governance Committee 8,000 4,000

 Audit Committee 20,000 10,000

-The non-employee director compensation policy also provides for the annual grant of options under the 1stdibs.com.
-Inc. 2021 Stock Incentive Plan (the "2021 Plan") following the conclusion of each regular annual meeting of our stockholders, commencing with the Annual Meeting, to each non-employee director who will continue serving as a member of the board of directors.
-The annual option award will be with respect to a number of shares of common stock having an aggregate fair market value equal to \$150,000, based on the estimated Black-Scholes value of such stock options as of the date of grant, rounded down to the nearest whole share.
-Each annual option award will be granted with an exercise price per share equal to the fair market value on the date of grant and will become fully vested, subject to continued service as a director, on the earliest of the twelve (12)-month anniversary of the date of grant, the next annual meeting of stockholders following the date of grant, or the consummation of a change in control (as defined in the 2021 Plan).
+The non-employee director compensation policy also provides for the annual grant of RSU awards under the 1stdibs.com, Inc. 2021 Stock Incentive Plan or its successor (the "2021 Plan") following the conclusion of each regular annual meeting of our stockholders to each non-employee director who will continue serving as a member of the board of directors (each, an "Annual Award").
+Each Annual Award will be with respect to a number of shares of common stock equal to \$150,000 divided by the ninety (90)-day trailing average closing price of the Company's common stock, as determined on the twentieth (20th) day of the last month of the quarter immediately preceding the quarter in which the Annual Award is granted, rounded down to the nearest whole share.
+Each Annual Award will become fully vested, subject to continued service as a director, on the earlier of (i) the first occurring of March 8, June 8, September 8 and December 8 (each, a "Company Vesting Date") after the annual meeting of stockholders that immediately follows the grant date of such Annual Award and (ii) the consummation of a Change in Control (as defined in the 2021 Plan): provided, that, if a non-employee director is not re-elected to serve on the board of directors (or decides not to stand for re-election) at the annual meeting of stockholders immediately following the grant date, such non-employee director's Annual Award will vest on the date of such annual meeting.

-If a non-employee director is elected to our board of directors after the Annual Meeting and other than at an annual meeting of our stockholders, such non-employee director will receive an award of stock options upon election to our board of directors that is consistent with the foregoing, provided that such grant will be prorated in accordance with the following formula:
+If a non-employee director is elected to our board of directors after the Annual Meeting and other than at an annual meeting of our stockholders, such non-employee director will receive an Annual Award of RSUs upon election to our board of directors that is prorated based upon the number of days between such non-employee director's election to our board of directors and the one-year anniversary of the most recent annual meeting of the Company's stockholders.